 Eat In Style

 If lunch was all about traditional food then dinner is all about style!
 On our full evening in Krakow we booked in the the Amarylis Restaurant (conveniently located under our hotel) for a 7 course tasting menu with wine flight.
 Our food was so good I’ve decided to give Amarylis it’s own review on the blog HERE but for now all you need to know is this is highly recommended from us as a place to eat and drink in the city.

 Featured in the Michelin Guide with it’s modern fusion Polish menu and stylish interiors Amarylis was the perfect way for us to spend an evening trying new foods paired with wonderful wines in a relaxed setting – their cocktails were pretty good too!
 Coming in at around £50 a head for 7 courses and the wine flight even this decadent evening didn’t break the bank and it was absolutely stunning.

 So there you have it – 48 hours in Krakow; what to do where to stay and what to eat, and all for just £350 each including flights, accommodation, transport, food, drinks, tours and spending money.
-Our visit to Krakow was honestly one of the best trips we’ve been on together and we can’t wait to go back – we’re already planning another trip next year for more exploring pampering and tastings!
+Our visit to Krakow was honestly one of the best trips I’ve been on together and I can’t wait to go back.

 WATCH: 48 Hours In Krakow Travel Vlog

 Have you been to Krakow?
 Where would you recommend to stay eat or explore?